 A Display Energy Certificate (DEC) shows the energy performance of a building based on how much energy it uses every year.

 This rating is shown on a scale from A to G, where A is the lowest CO2 emissions and G is the highest CO2 emissions.

-A DEC is valid for one year and must be updated annually.
+For buildings with a floor area over 1000m2 the DEC is valid for a year and must be updated annually; DECs for buildings with a floor area between 250m2 and 999m2 are valid for 10 years.
 The Certificate must be displayed in a prominent place and clearly visible to members of the public.

 Each DEC is accompanied by an advisory report outlining a range of improvements that could improve the energy performance of the building.
-The report is valid for 7 years.
+The report is valid for 7 years for buildings over 1000m2.

 A building will need a Display Energy Certificate (DEC) and an advisory report if all the following apply: